Getting a return on your solar investment

 Installing a solar system at home can be a significant and long-term investment.
 For most households and small businesses, solar is worth the upfront cost.

-• Install a solar storage battery
+• Consider adding a solar storage battery to save and use solar power anytime.

 "How much is solar saving me?"